denten-books/plain-text/sample.md

 sight, covered in snow.
-The narrator "probes the glaze" of the street, penetrating through to the surface level and in this also finds a palindrome, which, not only resembles the pipes visually, but is in itself a surface-revealing inscription that in some sense makes pipe surface visible again, through the snow.
-Although it is impossible for the word "pipe" to reach beyond the page as representation, the mimetic surface inscription draws attention to the word's visual shape and acoustics, inviting readers to perform the symmetry of its assonance and consonance.
+The narrator "probes the glaze" of the street, penetrating through to the surface level and in this also finds a palindrome, which, not only resembles the pipes visually, but is in itself a surface-revealing inscription that makes pipe surface visible again, through the snow.
+Although the metaphoric pipe cannot reach beyond the page, the mimetic surface inscription draws attention to the word's visual shape and acoustics, inviting readers to perform the symmetry of its assonance and consonance.
 The reader forms the named round vowels and mouths its obstruents.
 "Otto" contorts the body to shape it in accordance with the sound image: reverse mimesis, the body as sound pipe.
 The moment of corporeal reenactment briefly transcends representational and paper-bound confines of the medium.
 The performance makes the "making of the literary technique obvious," obvious.
-In this lies the prevalent characteristic of Nabokov's mature work, which often seeks to lift off from the page through sheer recursion and multilayeredness of literary technique.
+In this lies the prevalent characteristic of Nabokov's mature work, which often seeks to lift off of the page through sheer recursion of literary technique, where each succuessive turn of the abstraction brings the word closer to the reader.

 Yet for all the language games, literary technique in the sense used by the formalists remains tied to the medium.
 Were someone to ask: What lies beneath